1982–83 Paris Saint-Germain FC season

-The 1982–83 season was Paris Saint-Germain's 13th season in existence.
-PSG played their home league games at the Parc des Princes in Paris, registering an average attendance of 24,420 spectators per match.
-The club was presided by Francis Borelli and the team was coached by Georges Peyroche.
-Dominique Bathenay was the team captain.
+The 1982–83 season was the 13th season in the history of Paris Saint-Germain FC.
+PSG played their home league matches at the Parc des Princes, attracting an average of 24,420 spectators per match.
+The club's president was Francis Borelli, and the team was managed by Georges Peyroche, with Dominique Bathenay serving as captain.
+PSG finished third in Ligue 1, won the Coupe de France, and reached the quarter-finals of the UEFA Cup Winners' Cup.
+Kees Kist was the team's top scorer, netting 18 goals in all competitions, including 12 in the league.

 Players

-As of the 1982–83 season.
+Squad

+Players who featured in at least one official match for the club.